-Eros stepped inside the hall, taking in the decadent details of the room.
-Last night, he’d been to Kireh’s Winter Palace—it was the palace the ehol had reserved primarily for business, but tonight, Kireh called an emergency meeting at his Throne Palace in Summer Court.
+Eros stepped inside the room, taking in the decadent details of the room.
+Yesterday, he was crammed into Kireh’s Winter Palace, the palace the ehol had chosen to use primarily for his business meetings, but tonight, Kireh had called an emergency meeting at Summer Court.

 “Is there a problem?”
 Eros asked.

 “We should wait till the others get here.”
 Kireh’s attention was still outside the meeting room, peeking out ever so often to see who else was coming.